 The School of Dance normally requires a live audition.
 An exception is made for international students.
 If you need to request the alternative audition process (requiring a DVD or video link with footage of your dancing, spoken responses to interview questions, and a written essay supervised by a teacher), please contact email@example.com.

-The School of Dance auditions students only twice a year, usually in November and March.
+The School of Dance holds auditions twice a year, usually in late October and late March.
 Some students enroll at UNCG without a successful audition and take part in the next audition.
 Students making the choice to attend UNCG without a successful audition should understand that they might not be admitted, and should be thinking of a backup plan.

 The School tries to keep each cohort (freshmen, sophomores, etc.) at 20-25 students.
 When we have fewer than this number, we admit additional students (whether already at UNCG or transferring in from another institution).

 I am in advanced level technique classes at my studio or school.
 Do I have to start at the beginning level at UNCG?